NZRichard/OpenCore-Install-Guide/why-oc.md

 # Why OpenCore over Clover and others

 This section contains a brief rundown as to why the community has been transitioning over to OpenCore, and aims to dispel a few common myths in the community.
-Those who just want a macOS machine can skip this page.
+Those who just want a Mac (note: a Hackintosh is a macOS machine) can skip this page.

 [[toc]]

 ## OpenCore features

 * More OS Support!
-  * OpenCore now supports more versions of OS X and macOS natively without painful hacks Clover and Chameleon had to implement
+  * OpenCore now supports more versions of OS X and macOS natively without the painful hacks that Clover and Chameleon implemented
-  * This includes OSes as far back as 10.4, Tiger, and even the latest builds of 12, Monterey!
+  * This includes every OS from 10.4, Tiger and newer, including the latest builds of 12, Monterey!
-* On average, OpenCore systems boot faster than those using Clover as less unnecessary patching is done
+* OpenCore systems mostly boot faster than systems with Clover bootloaders, which have a lot of redundant patching
-* Better overall stability as patches can be much more precise:
+* OpenCore systems also achieve better overall stability because patches are more precisely matched to the hardware:
   * [macOS 10.15.4 update](https://www.reddit.com/r/hackintosh/comments/fo9bfv/macos_10154_update/)
   * AMD OSX patches not needing to update with every minor security update
 * Better overall security in many forms: